Local Stories. Global Stage.

 Working with Sara, writer Nessah Muthy, director of photography Femi Awojide and movement director Kane Husbands, a company of twelve Black, Brown and multiracial young Londoners have produced a bold short film exploring their own experiences of everyday racism.

-In April, we assembled a group of artists to work with the Donmar’s Resident Assistant Directors to document the extraordinary experience of a nation in lockdown.
-The Ensemble produced a short film in June and have continued to engage with us through a masterclass series, including workshops led by actor Juliet Stevenson and Blindness creative team members Simon Stephens and Ben and Max Ringham.
+In April 2020, we assembled a group of artists to work with the Donmar’s Resident Assistant Directors to document the extraordinary experience of a nation in lockdown.
+The Ensemble produced a short film in June 2020 and have continued to engage with us through a masterclass series ever since.